Can a putting track REALLY help you improve?

 Using a Putting Track to sink more putts

-You'll also find that not all designs of putting track are the same.
+The first thing you'll notice in the picture here is that not all designs of putting track are the same.
 Some are distinctly better than others.
-Read on for advice about which one to buy.
+Read on for advice about which one works best for your stroke type.

 Tip 1: Only use a tilting or curved track

 The world of putting finally seems to be getting over the idea, popularized by

 Dave Pelz, that putting strokes should be straight back and straight through with the face square to the target throughout.